grantkerkman/credit-risk-classification/README.md

 ## Conclusion

 Both models showed strong performance in predicting loan statuses.
 The resampled model demonstrated slightly better performance in identifying high-risk loans.
 Choosing a model may depend on the emphasis of correctly predicting high-risk loans.
 If a balanced prediction of both healthy and high-risk loans is essential, the model trained with resampled data is recommended.

-Feel free to explore the code, analysis, and outputs within this repository.

-For more details, you can refer to the [Jupyter Notebook](link-to-your-notebook.ipynb) in this repository.

-For inquiries or collaborations, please contact [Your Name](link-to-your-profile).

-Happy exploring and analyzing!